A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-In \cref{eq:conveqzero}, we see that the volume-based velocity is spatially uniform.
+Because electrolytes are hardly compressible,\cite{Dreyer2013} we model the electrolyte systems as incompressible.
+In this case, the drift velocity $\vvel$ is spatially homogeneous, see \cref{eq:conveqzero}.
 As consequence, it is determined by the boundary conditions of the system.

-The experimental set-up consists of long vertical glass capillaries with electrodes below and above immersed in a reservoir of electrolyte.\cite{Gouverneur2015} There exists a reservoir of excess liquid electrolyte on both sides.
-These border regions are also outside of the eNMR measurement area.
-This suggests that we set the boundary conditions right on top and below the glass capillaries, thus, excluding electrode effects.
-Because the excess liquid above the capillaries leads to strong hydrostatic pressures at the end of the capillaries, we assume that there is no volume flux out of the measurement area and set the volume flux to zero there.
-This implies that the volume flux vanishes everywhere,
+The experimental set-up consists of long vertical glass capillaries for thermal convection control with electrodes below and above immersed in a reservoir of electrolyte.\cite{Gouverneur2015} Because the measurement area of the eNMR measurement is located inside the capillaries, the electrodes itself are outside the expected range of influence.
+This suggests that we set the boundary conditions right on top and below the glass capillaries, thus excluding electrode effects.
+Because the excess liquid above the capillaries leads to strong hydrostatic pressures at the end of the capillaries, we expect that there is no volume flux out of the measurement area.